theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/appendix-1-hoisting.md

 jest is using `babel-jest` out-of-the-box, which use Babel behind the scenes, for the hoisting the jest team developed a custom Babel plugin [babel-plugin-jest-hoist][babel-plugin-jest-hoist-link] that `jest-babel` uses.

-## Hoisting and Community Transformers
+## Hoisting and Custom Community Transformers

 Because jest relies on hoisting to work, community transformers has to support it.